-While more research is needed to understand the public health impact of these mutations, the sensitivity of high-quality PCR assays for COVID-19, which test for multiple targets, is not expected to be affected.
+While more research is needed to understand the public health impact of these mutations, the sensitivity of highquality PCR assays for COVID-19, which test for multiple targets, is not expected to be affected.
+The FDA has stated that "molecular tests that use multiple genetic targets to determine a final result are less likely to be impacted by increased prevalence of genetic variants."

-Both B.1.1.7 and B.1.351 contain mutations in the Spike (S) gene.
+The Variants of Concern (VOC) currently listed by the CDC all contain mutations in the Spike (S) gene.
 Fortunately, high-quality PCR tests, such as those offered by ACLA members, use multiple targets to test for SARS-CoV-2 and are therefore protected from significant impact.